taraw28/ling567-22wi-bcj/lab5.md

   - tr-preverb
   - light verb
 - removed gender
-  - bardi doesn't have gender
+  - bardi doesn't have gender; MIN is often glosses as M
 - got rid of auxiliaries
-- need to change person pc to pernum pc

 ## How Verbs Work
 - all verbal predicates: verb inflect for prefixes, suffixes, and clitics